 I painted it black during my Finish Max paint marathon.

 Jaime used some decorative mirror clips, but I decided to order by bulk from Amazon.
-I ordered 1/4’ clips, but it ended up being too much clearance, so I used some double sided foam tape to make up the difference between the clip and the back of the mirror.
-I have since ordered some 1/8” clips on Amazon to keep on hand for other projects.
+So, I ordered ¼’ clips, but it ended up being too much clearance.
+Then I used some double sided foam tape to make up the difference between the clip and the back of the mirror.
+I have since ordered some ⅛” clips on Amazon to keep on hand for other projects.

 I hung it on the fence to take a picture.
 It’s soooo difficult to take a picture of a mirror!
 This framed mirror was so quick and easy!
 I get to check a project off my to-do list!